Skip Navigation

 How do the living expenses in Lincoln compare with graduate student stipends offered for international students?

-UNL Graduate Studies estimates that the typical international graduate student requires a stipend of approximately $16,237 ($1353/month) for living expenses in Lincoln.
-Further information is available on the Financial Resources Form at http://www.unl.edu/gradstudies/prospective/financial_resource.pdf.
+UNL Graduate Studies estimates that the typical international graduate student requires a stipend of approximately $17,061 ($1422/month) for living expenses in Lincoln, however the Chemistry Dept. pays well over that with a monthly stipend of $2,030 or $24,360 per year.
+Further information is available on the Financial Resources Form.
 This form needs to be completed online as part of the application process.

 [Back to top]

-What application documentation material is needed to apply for the Ph.D. graduate program?
+What application materials are needed to apply for the Ph.D. graduate program?

 [Back to top]